 Advocacy

-Friends of Princeton Open Space has been involved in advocacy since board members persuaded the Institute for Advanced Study not to pursue a development proposal in the early nineteen-eighties.
+Friends of Princeton Open Space has been involved in advocacy since board members persuaded the Institute for Advanced Study not to pursue a development proposal for its land in the early nineteen-eighties.
 Not long after, prime open space on the western Princeton Ridge, and a farm adjacent to Stony Brook, became the targets of “builder’s remedy” lawsuits – where developers seek to have zoning restrictions set aside so they can build dense developments including affordable housing.
 FOPOS intervened in the litigation on the side of Princeton Township.
 We helped achieve good outcomes in both cases: one tract was developed with affordable housing with 2/3’s of the land preserved, and the other was developed with market-rate housing in “cluster” fashion – again, preserving substantial acreage.

 FOPOS advocated for an open space tax in both the former Borough and Township.
 This tax provides funds for preservation and also gives municipalities access to 50% financing from the state Green Acres Fund.
 Combined with state and county grants to FOPOS and other non-profits, this has provided great leverage of funding for land acquisitions.
 In 2014, FOPOS and other groups successfully urged Princeton voters to support a permanent source of funding for Green Acres from a preexisting state tax, avoiding the necessity for approval of serial bond issues.